rywible/wrela6/docs/design/compiler-pipeline-design.md

 ### SSA Builder

-SSA should initially cover scalar values and facts.
-It does not need to model every memory cell.
-Resource tokens can be explicit values with move/consume operations.
+SSA covers scalar runtime values and proof facts where dominance and def-use matter.
+Memory-cell SSA is not the semantic form.
+Resource tokens remain explicit values or place operations with move/consume records.

 ### Fact Engine

-Facts should start simple:
+Facts should have explicit roles and provenance:

-- equality and inequality between values and constants
+- evidence facts produced by structural splits, match arms, validation results, and checker-accepted source constructs
-- bounds facts such as `source.len >= 2`
+- requirement facts demanded by calls, validation, terminal discharge, and target contracts
-- enum/match refinement
+- trusted axioms imported only from certified platform or runtime catalogs
-- predicate-call facts
+- candidate facts from source assertions, predicate calls, and syntactic comparisons awaiting proof-checker acceptance
-- validated-buffer layout facts such as `layout.fits`
+- layout-backed facts such as validated-buffer bounds and `layout.fits`

 Facts are scoped by dominance and invalidated by state-token advancement when needed.